joelkoz/NodeUML/README.md

 - Scroll the diagram view window up/down and left/right using mouse
 - Zoom in/out by scrolling mouse wheel while holding down Cmd key (Mac) or Ctrl key (Windows)
 - Returns to normal 1:1 zoom by double clicking on blank area of diagram
+- Undo/redo actions are supported using standard shortcuts (e.g., `Cmd+Z` on macOS).

 ### Code Generation
 1. Use the VSCode Command Palette to run **NodeUML: Configure Code Generator**.
 Configure the following: